 Inflow and infiltration (I&) is a risk in any waste system.
 Yet in regions with older infrastructure, groundwater and stormwater that enter a sewer system can account for as much as 50% of flow.
 The cost of this disruption should not be underestimated; in 2014 the EPA reported that wastewater collection and treatment expenses ranged from $2 to $5 per thousand gallons.
 An annual I&I volume of 150 million gallons would cost between $300,000 and $750,000 per year to transport and treat.
 Given that even small amounts translate into substantial costs, where should you draw the line on I&I?
 How much is too much?

 The answer isn’t straightforward.
-Infiltration occurs when groundwater seeps into sewer pipes through cracks, leaky pipe joints and/or deteriorated manholes.
-The EPA’s Project Certification Standards consider infiltration excessive if the average dry weather flow (DWF) is more than 120 gallons per capita per day (gpcd).
+Infiltration occurs when groundwater enters the sanitary sewer system through damaged or decayed pipes and access points.
+The EPA’s Project Certification Standards defines infiltration as excessive if the average dry weather flow (DWF) is more than 120 gallons per capita per day (gpcd).
 This quantity includes domestic wastewater flow, infiltration and nominal industrial and commercial flows.

 While this metric provides a good rule of thumb, it has also been criticized for its simplicity.
 It fails to incorporate factors like the intensity of precipitation events and varying groundwater levels.
 Instead, many states use alternate or additional measures to establish reasonable rates of infiltration.
 Some prefer a criterion of gallons per day per inch of diameter per mile of pipe (gpd/idm).
 Per alternate EPA methods, “Metcalf & Eddy’s text ‘Wastewater Engineering: Collection and Pumping of Wastewater’, suggests that infiltration rates for whole collection systems (including service connections) that are lower than 1500 gpd/idm are not usually excessive.”
 The Massachusetts Department of Environmental Protection addresses the issue more broadly: Its definition of excessive infiltration includes any infiltration sources “which can cost-effectively be removed from the sewer system, based on a comparison of the cost of removal to the cost of transporting and treating the flows.”